On the cohomology of finite-dimensional nilpotent groups and Lie rings: Lie rings

 \begin{definition} Let $(\mathfrak{g},[p])$ be a restricted Lie algebra over a field of characteristic $p>0$.
 An element $x$ is \emph{semi-simple} if

 In a finite-dimensional theory, a definable connected restricted Lie algebra $(\mathfrak{t},[p])$ is a \emph{torus} if it is abelian and $ker([p]) = 0$. \end{definition}

-\begin{Remark} In the linear finite-dimensional case, an element of a restricted Lie algebra over a perfect field of characteristic $p>0$ is semi-simple if and only if it belongs to an abelian subalgebra stable under $[p]$, such that $ker([p])=0$ in this subalgebra (see \cite[Proposition 3.3 and Theorem 3.7]{Stra}). \end{Remark} Now, we may use proposition \ref{anneau invariant} to prove the following : \begin{corollary} In a finite-dimensional$^{\circ}$ theory, let $\mathfrak{t}$ be a torus and $A$ a definable connected $\mathfrak{t}$-module.
-Assume that $A$ is abelian $p$-elementary and $\rho(t^{[p]})(x) = \rho(t)^p(x)$ for all $t \in \mathfrak{t}$ and $x \in A$, where $\rho$ is the morphism of representation induced by the action of $\mathfrak{t}$.
-Suppose that $A^{\mathfrak{t}} = 0$.
-Then every definable connected irreducible (in the definable connected category) sub-module of $A$ admits a definable $\mathfrak{t}$-invariant complement. \end{corollary} Samuel Zamour
+\begin{Remark} In the linear finite-dimensional case, an element of a restricted Lie algebra over a perfect field of characteristic $p>0$ is semi-simple if and only if it belongs to an abelian subalgebra stable under $[p]$, such that $ker([p])=0$ in this subalgebra (see \cite[Proposition 3.3 and Theorem 3.7]{Stra}). \end{Remark} Now, we may use Proposition \ref{anneau invariant} and argue as in the group case to prove the following: \begin{corollary} In a finite-dimensional$^{\circ}$ theory, let $\mathfrak{t}$ be a torus and $V$ a definable connected $\mathfrak{t}$-module.
+Assume that $V$ is abelian $p$-elementary and $\rho(t^{[p]})(x) = \rho(t)^p(x)$ for all $t \in \mathfrak{t}$ and $x \in V$, where $\rho: \mathfrak{t} \to \End(V)$ is the map given by the action.
+Suppose that $V^{\mathfrak{t}} = 0$.
+Then $V=V_1\oplus\dots\oplus V_r$, where each $V_i$ is a definable connected irreducible $\mathfrak{t}$-module. \end{corollary}